 We call these consumers one-time buyers, one-and-dones, one-buy stands, onesies, one-der-where-they-wents… You get the idea.
 They’re not coming back.

-That’s why we propose that retailers direct their focus away from customer acquisition and towards customer retention.
-While bringing in a new shopper is great, it’s making them stay that counts in the long term.
+That’s why we propose that retailers downshift their customer acquisition priorities in favor of customer retention.
+While bringing in a new shopper is great, it’s making them stay that counts in the long run.

 Increasing retention by 5% can increase profits by 125%.